IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 - <kbd>Alt</kbd> + <kbd>Up Arrow</kbd> - Closes the dropdown and focuses the input field (start input in two inputs mode)
 - <kbd>Esc</kbd> - Closes the dropdown and focuses the input field (start input in two inputs mode)

-Keyboard navigation for the Date Range Picker calendar is available for all the modes and configurations.
-When calendar is opened it is focused and the following keyboard combinations can be used:
+Keyboard navigation for the Date Range Picker calendar is available in all modes and configurations.
+When the calendar is opened it takes focus and the following keyboard combinations can be used:

 - <kbd>Enter</kbd> selects start and end dates
 - <kbd>PageUp</kbd>, <kbd>PageDown</kbd>, <kbd>Shift</kbd> + <kbd>PageUp</kbd>, <kbd>Shift</kbd> + <kbd>PageDown</kbd>, <kbd>Home</kbd>, <kbd>End</kbd>, <kbd>Tab</kbd> - to navigate the calendar